BrunoArsioli/astrocat/test/README_test.md

 This file contains tests for the `crossmatch_astrocats` function in the `crossmatch.py` module.

 The tests use mock data to ensure the function correctly crossmatches two astronomical catalogs and updates the main catalog with data from the external catalog as expected.

+### test_cross_panstarrs.py

+This file contains tests for the `crossmatch_astrocats` function in the `crossmatch.py` module.

+The tests use mock data to ensure that the tool retrieves the corresponding counterparts in Pan-STARRS